Galapagos Island Hopping : Plan Your Own Adventure

 Galapagos Islands Map on display at the Charles Darwin Centre on Santa Cruz Island

-There are three inhabited islands, each offer something different and each are easily accessible to independent travellers.
-If you are planning a trip to Galapagos then Santa Cruz would be your first and main choice if you can only choose one island.
-There are more excursions available from Santa Cruz.
+If you are planning a trip to Galapagos then Santa Cruz would be your main choice.
+And if time is short and you can only choose one island then Santa Cruz is a good option.
+There are more excursions available from Santa Cruz and transport links are easy.

-We choose to visit all three of the inhabited islands and do not for a moment regret that choice.
-Our only regret was time.
-If you have time then do stay longer.
-See more.
-Explore!
-We could have easily added at least a week or two to our trip and it would not have cost a huge amount more.
-There are so many things to see, take your time and enjoy all that the islands have to offer.
+We could have easily added a week or two to our trip and it would not have cost much more; especially if you look for more simple accommodation.
+There are so many things to see; take your time and enjoy all that the islands have to offer.

-Santa Cruz Island, Galapagos
+Santa Cruz Island

 Puerto Ayora